Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Reviewed on this page:

 It may be fair to say I go way back with Chris Greene, though I've never met him: the Chicago-based sax player, band leader and composer has been sending me his work since the late 90s, when he was working mostly in a funk fusion vein and playing alto.
 Now he's on tenor or soprano, and his Quartet takes traditional jazz approaches to pop tunes, Latin jazz approaches to funk tunes, and especially subtly funky jazz approaches to subtly funky jazz tunes - the approach isn't too far from Wayne Shorter's contemporary quartet, though more grounded.
 His influences include Steve Coleman, Prince, John Coltrane and James Brown, and while I can't always hear that in his work, what Greene does himself is quite sufficient, both as a soloist and as a composer.
 I even spun one of Greene's compositions ("(Yet Another) Lonely Saturday Night") at my wedding.
-I'm not as crazy about the fact that he continually re-records his tunes: "Adamantium" is on four of the six discs I've reviewed, and the arrangements don't vary as much as, say, Mitchell's four released versions of "Woodstock."
+For a while there he was a bit too reliant on re-recording his tunes - "Adamantium" was on four of the first six discs I reviewed - but he's moved past that, incorporating more compositions from other bandmates and overlooked covers while still writing his share of new ones.

 Greene is big on social media in addition to his own site: I'm following him on Twitter, friending him on Facebook, seeing what he's reading on GoodReads, and I'm not even sure what else.
 (DBW)